ankuradixoo-123/spliter/readme.md

 user apis

-register
+register      ✅
-login
+login          ✅
+node mailer setup
+foget password
+invite user via email  / number logout

 auth
-authMiddleware
+authMiddleware         ✅

 Groups

-create a group
+create a group           ✅
-add member to group via existing members invite members to group via email get all member from group get all groups delete a group member from the group
+add member to group via existing members       ✅ get all member from group ✅ get all groups ✅ delete a group member from the group ( only group admin can do that)

+friend check
+/friendCheck ( if both on the same group in any of the group then friends)

+user details

+/postUserDetails
+/UpdatrUser
+/getAllUserDetailsById

+Visit

+/recentVisit

+expenses

+/addExpenses   ( to every user per / with all the member or with selective member) /sattleUp
+/delete expenses
+/list all expenses for perticular group
+/list all expenses for all the groups (limit on the expenses) /edit expenses

+payment
+/scanPay

+// regex for every service
+// for auth check : eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJ1c2VySWQiOjQsImVtYWlsIjoiYW5AZ21haWwuY29tIiwiaWF0IjoxNzU0NjQyNTQ5LCJleHAiOjE3NTUwNzQ1NDl9.t0vjlz_Jg8BKu7GkiiuGTQusnl4meXTwwIMxTRo21ME